Methodology

 Aggregation and analysis

-Raw query results are aggregated into weekly category statistics (citation counts by domain, engine, intent stage, and sector) before any insight is generated.
+Raw query results are aggregated into weekly category statistics (citation counts by domain, engine, intent stage, and sub-category) before any insight is generated.
 Insights are then derived from these aggregates — we do not cherry-pick outliers from raw data.

 When a finding is flagged as statistically notable, the underlying aggregate query is made available on request to subscribers.